 General anesthesia with endotracheal intubation is required for laparoscopic liver surgery.
 Complete neuromuscular blockade is necessary.
 Intravenous antibiotics with broad coverage (including Enterococcus) are given prior to skin incision.
 To minimize the risk of deep vein thrombosis, compression stockings and sequential compression devices must be in place and working before the induction of anesthesia.
 The systolic blood pressure should be maintained at 90 to 120 mm Hg.
 A central line should be placed to enable monitoring and adjustment of the central venous pressure to between 3 and 5 mm Hg to minimize bleeding from hepatic veins.

 POSITIONING AND OPERATIVE PREPARATION

 The patient is placed in the supine position to permit safe induction of anesthesia and line placement.
 An operating table that allows the surgeon to stand in between the patient’s legs is often advantageous (Figure 1).
 Adequate access for rapid large-volume resuscitation is assured with at least two large-bore (≤18 gauge) infusion lines.
 An orogastric tube and a Foley catheter are placed after induction.
 If the tumor is in the posterior right lobe, the patient may be placed in the left lateral decubitus (right side up) position; otherwise, the supine, split-leg position is maintained.
 The entire abdomen of the patient, from the nipples to the pubis, is shaved and sterilely prepped.
-An open hepatic surgery setup with vascular clamps and suctioning equipment should be in the room, open, and ...
+An open hepatic surgery setup with vascular clamps and suctioning equipment should be in ...